apache/gravitino/docs/trino-connector/installation.md

 ### Verifying the Gravitino connector

-Assuming you have created a catalog named `test.jdbc-mysql` in the Gravitino server.
 Use the Trino CLI to connect to the Trino container and run a query.

 ```text